 Mutations in Chromosome Number (AQA AS Biology): Revision Note

-Mutations in Chromosome Number
+Mutations in chromosome number

-Mutations can occur at different levels
+Mutations can occur at different levels, within chromosomes or at the genetic level

 Non-disjunction occurs when chromosomes fail to separate during meiosis